masterquiroga/tls1.q/README.md

 - The last one `total` indicates the total clock cycles that were obtained when the complete execution of the TLS protocol took place.
 See more in the section 3.2 Experimental Design of the article.

-Finally according to the architecture used and signature scheme, your file layout must comply to the following:
+Finally according to the architecture used and signature scheme, your file layout must comply to the `data/input/[protocol]/[arch]/[scheme].csv` layout as follows:
 ![PQTLS experiments layout](./assets/img/experiments.png)

 Then you can prepare your dataset from individual experiments: